 Interior Space: Floor Area and Tent Volume

 Unfortunately, interior space is one of the first things to go when trimming tent weight.
 As a tool for comparison, we like the floor area spec (measuring length by width), but it does come with a caveat.
 This measurement is taken right at ground level and does not account for the livable space above the floor.
-For example, take the Big Agnes Fly Creek and Kelty TraiLogic TN2.
-Both have a listed floor area of about 28 sq. ft., but they couldn’t feel more different inside.
-The TrailLogic’s vertical walls and symmetrical shape feel cavernous compared with the Fly Creek’s tight quarters.
+For example, take the Big Agnes Fly Creek HV UL2 and Kelty Dirt Motel 2.
+Both have a listed floor area of 28 square feet, but they couldn’t feel more different inside.
+The Dirt Motel's vertical walls and symmetrical shape feel cavernous compared with the Fly Creek’s tight quarters.

-To achieve ridiculously low weights like the 21-ounce ZPacks Duplex, manufacturers turn to a piece of gear a lot of backpackers already bring along: trekking poles.
-The main selling point of a trekking pole supported shelter is that you don’t have to sacrifice interior volume or fabric durability in achieving really light weights.
-In fact, they’re competitive with and often beat standard tents that weigh 2x as much in terms of floor area and tent volume.
-A recent example is long-distance solo backpacker Andrew Skurka’s new trekking pole tent that he is created with Sierra Designs that’s roomy and tough but weighs less than 3 pounds.
+To achieve ridiculously low weights like the 1-pound-3.4-ounce Zpacks Duplex, manufacturers turn to a piece of gear a lot of backpackers already bring along: trekking poles.
+The main selling point of a trekking pole-supported shelter is that you don’t have to sacrifice interior volume or fabric durability in achieving really light weights.
+In fact, they’re competitive with and often beat standard tents that weigh twice as much in terms of floor area and tent volume.

 Our Favorite Backpacking Tents